Western Kentucky vs. Florida International NCAA Football Odds, Plays and Insights | October 23, 2021

 Florida International Stats and Trends

-- Florida International has covered the spread on one occasion this year.
+- Thus far this season Florida International has one win against the spread.

-- This year, the Panthers are winless ATS when entering a game as an underdog of 17 points or more.
+- The Panthers have been underdogs by 15 points or more one time this year and have not covered the spread once.

-- Florida International's games this season have gone over the total in four out of five opportunities (80%).
+- Florida International's games this season have hit the over on four of five set point totals (80%).

-- In games that Florida International picks up more than 474.7 yards, the team is 0-1 against the spread and 1-1 overall.
+- In games that Florida International churns out over 474.7 yards, the team is 0-1 against the spread and 1-1 overall.

-- The Panthers have turned the ball over nine times this season, one more turnover than the Hilltoppers have forced (8).
+- This year the Panthers have turned the ball over nine times, one more than the Hilltoppers' takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.